rhenanbartels/hrv/paper/paper.md

 | LF<sub>n.u</sub> | normalized units $\frac{LF}{Total Power - VLF}$ | |
 | HF<sub>n.u</sub> | normalized units $\frac{HF}{Total Power - VLF}$ | |

 Non-linear indices are also frequently used to extract information from the ANS based on the heart rate fluctuations patterns.
+SD1 reflects the short term fluctuations of the heart rate, and for this reason is highly correlated with the RMSSD, pNN50 and HF indexes.
+The SD2 index reflects both short and long terms of the fluctuation of the heart rate and correlates with SDNN and LF indexes.
+Both SD1 and SD2 are generally represented using the Poincaré ellipse plot [@berntson1997heart].
+In this plot, the SD1 index represents the standard deviation spread orthogonally to the identity line (y=x) and it is the ellipse width, while the SD2 index represents the standard deviation spread along the identity line and specifies the length of the ellipse.
+At the end of the following section, the Poincaré plot of a given RRi series is depicted using the module presented in the current article.

-SD1 and SD2 respectively reflect the short and long term fluctuations of heart rate, which can be calculated from the Poincaré ellipse plot [@berntson1997heart] or derived from SDSD and SDNN values as shown by equations 2 and 3 below.
+The calculation of the SD1 and SD2 indexes can be derived from SDSD and SDNN values as shown by equations 2 and 3 below:

 $$SD1 = \sqrt{2SDNN^{2} - 2SD2^{2}}$$ - Equation 2

 $$SD2 = \sqrt{2SDNN^{2} - \frac{1}{2}SDSD^{2}}$$ - Equation 3

+There are several software packages written in many different programming languages that offer functions to work with RRi signals.
+Some of them have a command-line-based interface [@rodriguez2008rhrv], and others offer a user's interface with and all types of widgets to improve the interaction with the RRi series and with the analyses  [@tarvainen2014kubios,@bartels2017sinuscor].
+Specifically for Python, there is also a myriad of open-source packages available and ready to be used to work with HRV analisys, such as [hrvanalysis](https://github.com/Aura-healthcare/hrvanalysis), pyhrv [@Gomes2019], and [heartpy](https://github.com/paulvangentcom/heartrate_analysis_python).
+Although these modules do a great work offering many of the most widely used techniques to deal with and to extract relevant information from HRV signals, their functions interface (API) relies on RRi signals stored as Python iterable or numpy arrays and is based mostly on the procedural programming paradigm.

+The main reason why the `hrv` module is being developed is to improve and simplify the API to deal with RRi signals and to also offer the most used techniques for HRV analyses with idiomatic Python code, closer to the native objects of this language.
+The `hrv` is a simple and open-source Python module that comes with the most common techniques for filtering, detrending and extracting information about the ANS from the RRi signals without losing the power and flexibility of a native Python object and a numpy arrays [@numpy].
+It brings the necessary methods to work with a tachogram encapsulated in a Python class.
+In other words, once an RRi class is instantiated there are several methods available for visualization, descriptive statistics, slicing the signal in shorter segments, and displaying the metadata of the series.

-The hrv is a simple and open-source Python module that brings the most widely used techniques to work with the RRi series and HRV analyses without losing the power and flexibility of a native Python object and a numpy array [@numpy].
-The following sections present the basic workflow with RRi series, starting with reading a file containing a tachogram, visualizing the given RRi series, dealing with noise filtering and, finally, calculating time/frequency domain and non-linear HRV indices.
+To exemplify how the `hrv` API can ease the work with RRi signals, after importing a tachogram using the `hrv.io` module, an RRi class is returned with the RRi values and related time information encapsulated in an object and calling the `describe()` and `plot()` methods is enough to have a first glance at how the data looks like.
+The following sections present the basic workflow with an RRi series, starting with reading a file containing a tachogram, visualizing the given RRi series, dealing with noise filtering and detreding and, finally, calculating the time/frequency domain and non-linear HRV indices.

 # Basic Usage

 This section presents a non-exhaustive walkthrough of the features offered by the ```hrv``` module.
-To have access to the source code and more usage examples, please refer to the [software repository](https://github.com/rhenanbartels/hrv).
+To have access to the source code and more usage examples, please refer to the [software repository](https://github.com/rhenanbartels/hrv) and the complete [documentation](https://hrv.readthedocs.io/en/latest/index.html).

 Once the RRi series is created in Python using the ```hrv.io``` submodule, which supports text, CSV and hrm (Polar<sup>TM</sup>) files, or from any Python iterable (i.e lists, tuples, etc), an RRi instance with the necessary methods to implement the Python iterable pattern is created.
 With the RRi object it is possible to iterate (i.e ```[r for r in rri_series]```), search for a value at a given index (i.e ```rri_series[0]```), and slice the tachogram (i.e ```rri_series[5:10]```).
 As the RRi class also implements some of the behaviors of the numpy array [@numpy], it is possible to perform math operations with the tachogram, i.e: ```rri_series / 1000```.